 The intellectual strategies that comprise writing processes invariably leads to creative thinking.
 Talking over ideas with friends and experts (Collaboration), seeing how others have crafted texts addressing similar rhetorical situations (Genre), learning about a topic (Information Literacy), managing your writing processes (Mindset), conducting empirical studies (Research), and trying to inform, entertain or persuade someone (Rhetoric)–these intellectual strategies beget creative thinking and deeper learning.
 Writing, as a mode of thinking and learning:

-The people you know, the ways they respond to your ideas, shape your sense of what is possible in life.
+The people you know, the ways they respond to your ideas, shape what and how you create.

 Writers work with information to generate topics, stories, and research questions to write about (see especially Scholarship as a Conversation).
 Hence, your relationship to information plays a major role in what is said and what is left unsaid.